raoguchi/dsc106-wi24/projects/project1.md

 wouldn’t be outstanding or memorable.
 Getting a 9/10 on the project grade reflects that.

-Project that go "above and beyond" the assignment requirements to produce effective graphics may include, for example, outstanding visual design, meaningful incorporation of external data to reveal important trends, exceptional creativity, or effective annotations and other narrative devices.
+Projects that go "above and beyond" the assignment requirements to produce effective graphics may include, for example, outstanding visual design, meaningful incorporation of external data to reveal important trends, exceptional creativity, or effective annotations and other narrative devices.